reorg/pg_repack/doc/pg_repack.rst

     database; if they are what expected you may need to repeat pg_repack installation.

+ERROR: extension 'pg_repack V1' required, found extension 'pg_repack V2'
+    The SQL extension found in the database does not match the version required by the pg_repack program.

+    You should drop the extension from the database and reload it as described in the installation_ section.

 ERROR: relation "table" has no primary key
     The target table doesn't have PRIMARY KEY.